sfohart/master-thesis/README.md

                 log generated during the execution of each machine learning algorithm, and also the ARFF files containing the estimated value of each general assessment of the users of our tool [2].
 Our tool is available from url http://www.searchfloss.com.br
-* `WekaCorrelationRProject`: R [3] design created to confirm the use of Pearson correlation in the Function statistical regression of Weka [1];
+* `WekaCorrelationRProject`: R project [3] created to confirm the use of Pearson correlation in the Function statistical regression of Weka [1];
-* `SurveyRProject`: Project R [3] created to analyze the data from our field survey, drawn up tool LimeSurvey [4]
+* `SurveyRProject`: R project [3] created to analyze the data from our field survey, drawn up tool LimeSurvey [4]